Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes (RRF 3.4 and later)

+* The K parameter is the rate of cooling in degC/sec when the heater is turned off and the temperature is falling through 100C above ambient temperature.
+The K parameter is calculated as:
+  `K = ( temperature change / time in seconds ) / (( heater temperature - ambient temperature ) / 100 )^E parameter`
+  The K parameter can take a second value to allow RRF to calculate the heater cooling rate with the cooling fan on.
+  `K[fan] = ( temperature change / time in seconds ) / (( heater temperature - ambient temperature ) / 100)^E parameter * F (fan PWM in the range 0 to 1)`
+  The second K value is the additional cooling rate due to the fan running at full PWM.
 * The C parameter is deprecated in RRF 3.4.0beta7 and later in favour of the K and E parameters, however existing M307 commands using C and/or A parameters will continue to work.
 * See notes on previous RRF 3.x tabs for all changes since RRF 2.x.